Does Writing with Language Models Reduce Content Diversity?: How much do users engage with the model?

 \paragraph{Model contribution to key ideas.} The usage statistics tell us that LLMs contribute to a fair amount of the text written.
 However, are they contributing key arguments or merely supporting the elaboration of a point?
 To quantify model contribution to the main ideas, we need a way to represent the important content in an essay.
-Motivated by recent encouraging results of using LLMs for zero-shot summarization \citep{goyal2022news}, we summarize each essay into a list of key points by prompting \texttt{gpt-3.5-turbo}.\footnote{We select \texttt{gpt-3.5-turbo} because of its high performance on summarization on the HELM leaderboard \cite{liang2022holistic}.} An example is shown in \Cref{tab:keypoints}.
-On average, each essay is summarized into $6.86$ key points with a standard deviation of $1.53$.\footnote{There is no statistically significant difference between the average number of key points generated for essays from any pair of groups based on independent samples $t$-tests at the 5\% level.}
+Motivated by recent encouraging results of using LLMs for zero-shot summarization \citep{goyal2022news}, we summarize each essay into a list of key points by prompting \texttt{gpt-3.5-turbo}.\footnote{We use \texttt{gpt-3.5-turbo} due to its high performance on summarization on the HELM benchmark \citep{liang2022holistic}.} An example is shown in \Cref{tab:keypoints}.\footnote{See \Cref{tab:summ_example} in \Cref{sec:summarization_example} for the full example.
+On average, each essay is summarized into $6.86$ key points with a standard deviation of $1.53$.
+There is no significant difference between the average number of key points generated for essays from any pair of groups based on independent samples $t$-tests at the 5\% level.}

 Given a list of key points for each essay, we then estimate the fraction of key points written by the model and the user.
-Specifically, we align each key point to a sentence in the essay with which it has the highest overlap, as measured by Rouge-L \cite{lin-2004-rouge}.
+Specifically, we align each key point to a sentence in the essay with which it has the highest overlap, as measured by Rouge-L \citep{lin-2004-rouge}.
 If more than half of the sentence's characters are model-generated based on the recorded keystroke data, the key point is attributed to the model; otherwise, it is attributed to the user.
-We show the fraction of key points written by the model for the two groups of co-written essays in \Cref{fig:kp_impact}.
+We show the fraction of key points written by the model for the two groups of co-written essays in \Cref{fig:kp_impact} in \Cref{sec:additional_figs}.
 We observe that the median fraction for both \llmacc and \rlhfacc is around $0.4$, indicating that models make a significant contribution to the key content of the essay.
 However, there is also a large variation among users, with some essays having none or all of the key points attributed to the model, suggesting diverse levels of reliance on the model.

-Having observed the significant contribution of models in co-written essays, we hypothesize that this model intervention would result in the users producing more similar content.
-Next, we test this hypothesis in \Cref{sec:pairwise_homogenization}.
+Given the significant model contribution in co-written essays, we hypothesize that this intervention would result in increased content similarity among users.
+We test this hypothesis in \Cref{sec:pairwise_homogenization}.